StorjOld/hashserv/README.md

 #### 5. Payment
 Early versions of this software will accept data freely within capacity limits.
 Upload and download actions should be metered, as this will be used to later charge uploaders and downloaders.

+## API

+Upload a file to a hashserv node:

+    POST /api/upload
+    Parameters:
+    - file